-- i. not greater than half the nominal diameter of the pipe for pipes up to 1.0m diameter; - ii. not greater than 2/3 of the nominal diameter (i.e. two-third (2/3) bore) for >1.0m diameter. - d.
-Minimum Sewer Size and Depth - i.
-The minimum size of new sewers shall be 200mm in diameter.
-[Addendum No. 1 - Mar 2021] - ii.
+- i. not greater than half the nominal diameter (i.e. 1/2 bore) of the pipe for pipes up to 1.0m diameter; - ii. not greater than two-third of the nominal diameter (i.e. 2/3 bore) of the pipe for pipes larger than 1.0m diameter.

+d.
+Minimum Sewer Size and Depth

+- i.
+The minimum size of new sewers shall be 200mm in diameter. - ii.
 Sewer pipes shall be laid at a minimum depth of 1.5m below ground level unless the ground profile and the existing sewer level do not permit. - iii.
-For sewer pipe laid by cut and cover method, the pipe bedding shall be constructed in accordance with the section types detailed in the Standard Drawings (see Standard Drawing PUB/WRN/STD/001B). - e.
+For sewer pipe laid by cut and cover method, the pipe bedding shall be constructed in accordance with section type D (see Standard Drawing PUB/WRN/STD/001C).

+- e.
 Sewer Gradient and Flow Velocities - i.
 Sewers shall be designed to achieve a velocity of approximately 1.5m/s at design peak flow. - ii.
-The minimum and maximum velocity for design peak flow in the constructed sewers shall not be less than 0.9m/s or more than 2.4m/s respectively. - iii.
+The minimum and maximum velocity for design peak flow in the constructed sewers shall not be less than 0.9m/s or more than 2.4m/s respectively. - i.
 For small development using the minimum pipe size of 200mm diameter, new sewers should be laid at a minimum grade of 1 in 50 where possible. - f.
-Straight Alignment between Manholes
+Straight Alignment between Manholes g.
+Bending Radius of Sewers within Manhole